barakeel/oeis-synthesis/README.md

 [1,2,4,8,16] and you may set the timeout to another value than 60.0 seconds.
 The second argument (16) precises the number of generated numbers (predictions).

-You can set the following flag to prevent polynomial normalization of the program:
+You can set the following flag to apply polynomial normalization to the program:
 ```
-kernel.polynorm_flag := false;
+kernel.polynorm_flag := true;
 ```

 ### Train oeis-syntheis (requires 200GB of ram and 20 cores):